kontena/kontena/docs/using-kontena/nodes.md

 ### Decomissioning nodes

-To decomission a node, you must first terminate it, and you can then remove the offline node from the Kontena Master.
+Use the `kontena node rm` command to decomission a node.

-The `kontena node rm` command can not be used to remove an online node.
+If the node was provisioned using a grid token, then the node must first be terminated to stop the agent and force it to disconnect from the master, and then the `kontena node rm` command can be used to remove the offline node.
+The `kontena node rm` command will refuse to remove an online node that was provisioned with a grid token.

+Nodes created using `kontena node create` and provisioned using a node token can be removed using `kontena node rm`, even if they are online.
+The agent will be disconnected and will be unable to reconnect, as the node token will be invalidated.
+This can be used as a security feature to isolate compromised nodes from the grid.

 Use the `kontena <provider> node terminate` plugin commands to terminate nodes and remove them from the Kontena Master.
 Alternatively, power off and destroy the node instance directly from the provider's control panel, and wait for the nodes to be offline before removing them from the CLI.